771 NAS – A review of the long history of Royal Navy SAR operations

 On call 24 hours a day, every single day of the year, 771 NAS provided SAR cover over the South-West of the United Kingdom, covering Cornwall, the Isles of Scilly and the Atlantic Ocean and the Channel up to 200 nautical miles from RNAS Culdrose, but could extend the range by 35 nm when refuelling at St. Mary’s Airport on the Isles of Scilly.

 The majority of the missions consisted of medical rescues in Cornwall and medical transfers from the Isles of Scilly.
 But there was also a considerable amount of SAR at sea or from the indented coastline.
 On average, more than 80% of the missions were tasked by either the Coast Guard or the South Western Ambulance Service, with many of the scrambles taking place in adverse weather conditions.
 High wind speeds combined with high waves and difficult terrain required skill, professionalism and dedication from the aircrew.
 But the people in 771 NAS are proud to have been part of the SAR community.
 Sea King pilot KPT LT Volkwein describes SAR as “the most satisfying job” and says, “For us it’s the normal job but the casualties are delighted when we show up.”
-The crews of 771 really live the squadron’s motto, “ ” which means “ “.
+The crews of 771 really live the squadron’s motto, “non nobis solum” which means “not unto us alone“.

 A view from the back of the Sea King just before landing